ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

        - WARNING YOU MIGHT GET SICK: The positional tracking via the camera leads to small movements even when standing still or moving slowly.

-      - This was tested on the Samsung Galaxy S7 but the S8, S8+, Note8 seem to work as well.
+      - This was tested on the Samsung Galaxy S7 but the S8, S8+, Note8 are officially supported as well.
       (https://developers.google.com/ar/discover/#supported_devices)

       - Fast movements, featureless white areas and poorly lit areas can affect the quality of tracking severely.